rvessell/ece3005/howto.md

 ### Extension

-<p>Several extensions were tested prior to the creation of this document, and at that time, Markdown PDF was determined to be the best choice for creating a Markdown document.
-For students searching for an alternative to Markdown PDF, VSCode-Pandoc is an appropriate alternative, though, it was found to be more difficult to setup and a bit more bloated than Markdown PDF. <p>
+  Several extensions were tested prior to the creation of this document, and at that time, Markdown PDF was determined to be the best choice for creating a Markdown document.
+For students searching for an alternative to Markdown PDF, VSCode-Pandoc is an appropriate alternative, though, it was found to be more difficult to setup and a bit more bloated than Markdown PDF.
 Below are the steps for installing Markdown PDF.

 Markdown PDF<br>